Wilson W. Wyatt

-Wilson Watkins Wyatt (November 21, 1905 – June 11, 1996) was an American politician who served as Mayor of Louisville, Kentucky from 1941 to 1945 and as the 43rd Lieutenant Governor of Kentucky from 1959 to 1963.
+Wilson Watkins Wyatt (November 21, 1905 – June 11, 1996) was an American politician who served as mayor of Louisville, Kentucky, from 1941 to 1945 and as the 43rd lieutenant governor of Kentucky from 1959 to 1963.
 He was a member of the Democratic Party.

 Early life and education

 Wyatt was born in Louisville to Richard H. and Mary (Watkins) Wyatt and attended the University of Louisville and the University of Louisville School of Law.
 He was admitted to the bar in 1927.
 He was the principal counsel for The Louisville Courier-Journal and other Bingham family-owned media companies prior to launching his political career.

-Career

-Early career
+Mayoralty

 Wyatt's political career began with his election as the mayor of Louisville in 1941.
 He took office just after the bombing of Pearl Harbor.
 Wyatt made civil defense a priority in his city and also initiated Louisville's planning and zoning commission.

-Politics and diplomacy

 At the 1944 Democratic National Convention in Chicago, Wyatt was called upon to advise U.S. Senator Alben W. Barkley of Kentucky, who was scheduled to give the nomination speech for U.S. President Franklin D. Roosevelt.
 Barkley at first said he would not make the speech after FDR passed him up for the vice-presidential recommendation in favor of Harry S. Truman of Missouri.
 James A. Farley, FDR's former Postmaster General and Barkley confidant, agreed with Wyatt and insisted that Barkley give what is recalled as a particularly effective oration on Roosevelt's behalf.

+Riley served as president of the National League of Cities in 1945.